Just Like a Woman: Release and reception

 Fontana Records released "Just Like A Woman" as Manfred Mann's debut single on their label on July 29, 1966.
 Coincidentally, a version by Jonathan King was released on the same day by Decca Records, which led to a feud in the charts over whose version would be more successful.
 Another coincidence is the fact that both these versions were released on the same day Dylan crashed his motorcycle, effectively putting him out of the spotlight for well over a year.
 Manfred Mann's version was backed by "I Wanna Be Rich", which was written by the group's drummer Mike Hugg.
 Though Hugg thought that it was most likely a safe choice for their debut single with d'Abo, the band's eponym and keyboard player Manfred Mann disagreed, stating that the release of the single was "the most stressful moment in my whole musical career", and recounted that he was depressed when it initially did not receive any radio play.
+The song was included on the band's album As Is, released in October 1966.

 The song entered the Record Retailer chart on August 10, at a position of 37.
 It peaked at number 10 for the week of September 21, before exiting the chart on October 12, at a position of 38.
 The song spent 10 weeks on the Record Retailer chart.
 King's version however, only reached number 56, which, according to Bruce Eder of AllMusic, meant that Manfreds chart success "establish[ed] the new lineup's commercial credibility".
 It reached number nine in Disc and Music Echo, number 12 in Melody Maker and eight in the New Musical Express chart.
 It was also a number one in Sweden and a top ten hit in both Denmark and Finland.
-In the US however, it barely dented the charts, only reaching number 101 on Billboard Bubbling Under Hot 100 chart.
+In the US however, it barely dented the charts, only reaching number 101 on the Billboard Bubbling Under Hot 100 chart.

 The track was well received by critics upon release.
 In Disc and Music Echo, Penny Valentine reviewed both Manfred Mann's and King's versions, but preferred the former, calling it more "subtle" and "far more pretty".
 She attributed this to d'Abo's "breathing away sexily", though she believed the song would do better in the charts if Jones had been the lead vocalist.
 Norman Jopling and Peter Jones of Record Mirror felt that the song would be a big hit, stating that d'Abo's vocals "work perfectly" within the frame of the song, while comparing the group backing to Dylan's work.
 They concluded by stating that it was a "fine-tempoed arrangement".
 In Billboard magazine, the reviewer called the track a "strong debut" and predicted to reach the Billboard Hot 100.
 A Cash Box staff writer described it as a "harsh, funk-filled reading", which the reviewer thought would generate sales for the single.